jimode/willis-towers-watson-technicals/README.md

 Manually accept the cookie policy in the browser, in order for the test to run - apologies for that :-( There is 5 seconds built into the test for this manual step.

-1. A preferred work around would have been to supply the required cookies in the test which.
+1. A preferred work around would have been to supply the required cookies into the test.
-2. Open up the iframe to be less restrictive.
+2. Make the iframe less restrictive.

 ## How to run the test